bus710/matrix2/README.md

 ## 2. Prerequisites

 First of all, the user should be familiar with Raspberry Pi and its terminal interface.

-Unfortunately, **RPI 3B+** should be used for this project because of the memory size.
+Hardware-wise, **RPI 3B+** is recommendable because it works regardless of the OS (either Raspbian or Ubuntu 18.04 32/64 bit).
+However, **RPI 3A+** only works when it has Raspbian 32 bit.

 ### 2.1.
 I2C interface activation

 Enable i2c communication by using raspi-config.